 Features of vocal effects pedals/processors

 There are a variety of different vocal effects processors available on the market; Some of these pedals have specific single uses, an example being vocal looper pedals, vocal autotune pedals, etc.

 Other vocal effects processors have a range of vocal effects integrated within the same physical unit.
-Because of this, the unit is slightly more expensive than if all of the aforementioned effects were purchased seperately.
+Because of this, the unit is slightly more expensive than if all of the aforementioned effects were purchased separately.